Wintellect/MSLearn/Introduction to Bash/includes/1-create-linux-vm.md

 	This command creates a relatively inexpensive virtual machine featuring one virtual CPU, 3.5 GB of RAM, and a 7 GB solid-state drive (SSD).
 It also creates an admin user named "azureuser."
 No password is required because `--generate-ssh-keys` generates a pair of cryptographic keys used for logging in securely.

 	> For a complete list of options you can specify with the [az vm create](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-create) command, type `az vm create --help`.
 One of the options available is `--size`, which lets you specify a VM with more CPUs and more RAM.
 The downside to larger VMs is that they are more expensive.

+## Connect to the VM

+To connect to the VM, you will use the [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell) (SSH) protocol, which enables you to securely connect to remote servers over unsecured networks.

 1. Wait for the VM to be created.
 (It might take a couple of minutes.)
 Then copy the public IP address from the output and use the command below to SSH into the VM, replacing IP_ADDRESS with the VM's public IP address.
 Note that you can copy selected text from the Cloud Shell to the clipboard using **Ctrl+C** on Windows or **Cmd+C** on a Mac: